LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Introduction

+The mapping scheme acts as the interdependent component with point cloud registration, which maintains the target map for efficient environment representation.
+A common method is to maintain the target map with a k-d tree \cite{zhang2014loam, shan2018lego, f_loam} as it can provide strict K nearest neighbor (k-NN) search for the correspondence matching.
+The time complexity for the deletion, insertion, and query operations of the k-d tree is $\mathcal{O}(logN)$, which can impact real-time performance when dealing with a significantly large target map.
+To address this problem, some systems opt to govern the target map with hash-based voxels \cite{bai2022faster, yuan2022efficient, super_odom}, with $\mathcal{O}(1)$ the time complexity for element operation.
+However, due to the requirement of the front end, these voxel-based maps need to embed a supplemental data structure (k-d tree, Hilbert Curve, etc.) within voxels, which cannot reach the optimal operation speed.

+To cope with the problem of mismatch in point cloud registration, we represent the points in both the source and target clouds as Gaussian distributions \cite{ndt, gicp, vgicp} and evaluate the matched correspondences by the disparity in variance.
+Moreover, based on the distribution assumption, we propose a new residual metric for filter-based LIO.
+The formula accesses both the distance and variance disparities, further enriching the comprehensiveness and accuracy of the residual metric.
+For the mapping side, instead of storing all the points, we propose an incremental voxel map without any additional structures, which only maintains a centroid and covariance matrix for each voxel and achieves $\mathcal{O}(1)$ time complexity.

-In conclusion, we implement the proposed residual metric and mapping scheme to a filter-based LIO system denoted as LIO-GVM.
-The contributions can be summarized as follows: \begin{itemize} \item We propose a new residual metric for filter-based LIO, which can reject mismatched correspondences as well as improve accuracy.
-The metric demonstrates an improvement from merely quantifying distance to incorporating variance disparity, further enriching the comprehensiveness and accuracy of the residual formulation. \item We propose a simple yet efficient map scheme in which the voxel map only necessitates the maintenance of the centroid and covariance matrix for each voxel.
-Due to the strategic design of the residual metric, the map module can achieve fast operation while maintaining the accuracy of state estimation. \item We implement the two key techniques into a filter-based LIO system and evaluate its efficiency through various experiments.
-To the benefit of the robotics community, our implementation code is open-source at \href{https://github.com/Ji1Xingyu/lio_gvm}{https://github.com/Ji1Xingyu/lio\_gvm}. \end{itemize}
+In conclusion, we implement the proposed point cloud registration and mapping scheme to a filter-based LIO system denoted as LIO-GVM.
+The contributions can be summarized as follows: \begin{itemize} \item We propose a new correspondence matching method and residual metric for filter-based LIO.
+This matching scheme can reject false positive correspondences.
+Additionally, the metric measures not only distance but also variance disparity, enhancing the comprehensiveness and accuracy of the residual formulation. \item We propose a simple yet efficient mapping scheme.
+The map only necessitates the maintenance of the centroid and covariance matrix for each voxel, which can achieve $\mathcal{O}(1)$ time complexity for element operation. \item We implement the two key techniques into a filter-based LIO system and evaluate its robustness and efficiency through various experiments (see Fig. \ref{fig:eee}).
+To the benefit of the robotics community, our implementation code is open-sourced at \href{https://github.com/Ji1Xingyu/lio_gvm}{https://github.com/Ji1Xingyu/lio\_gvm}. \end{itemize}